neohack2023/SplicePoint/README.md

 	•	One-click export – Download your loop as a trimmed WAV file, ready to drop into your DAW, sampler, or set.

 Whether you’re chopping samples for hip-hop, prepping loops for a live set, or slicing stems for remixing, this tool makes the process quick, visual, and musical.

+## Frontend

+A static frontend lives in [`frontend/`](frontend/) using [WaveSurfer.js](https://wavesurfer-js.org/) with Regions and Timeline plugins.
+It supports drag-and-drop audio upload, loop suggestions, region auditioning, and exporting loops by posting to `/api/export`.

+Open `frontend/index.html` in a browser to try it out.